U.S. Chemistry Students Interpret the U.N. Climate Talks

 ACS sponsors students to attend and blog their observations about the United Nations climate talks called the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC).
 They interview scientists, policymakers, and national leaders and discuss how the known science of climate change may be incorporated into international policy.

-This is the fourth year that ACS has sponsored students.
+This is the fifth year that ACS has sponsored students.
 Their work is supervised by Professors Gregory Foy and Keith Peterman, both chemistry faculty members at York College of Pennsylvania (YCP), York, Penn.

 Past Climate Conferences